 Physical Activity, Thermotherapy, and Acupuncture to Relieve Osteoarthritis

 Thermotherapy (ice and heat therapy) has been found to help a large group of patients dealing with osteoarthritis.
 The heat works to increase the circulation in the joint and to relax the muscles, and the cold can numb the pain by cooling nerve impulses to the joint.
-Cold will also help to decrease swelling in the joints by constricting the blood vessels, which will help to increase range of motion and reduce pain levels.
+The cold will also help to decrease swelling in the joints by constricting the blood vessels, which will help to increase the range of motion and reduce pain levels.
 Ice baths and hydrotherapy can help to increase the range of motion in the affected joints as well.

 Acupuncture involves inserting thin needles into specified pressure points on the body to help relieve pain.
-It is thought that acupuncture is beneficial for those dealing with osteoarthritis, because it helps to alleviate the pain and can improve joint function.
+It is thought that acupuncture is beneficial for those dealing with osteoarthritis because it helps to alleviate the pain and can improve joint function.
 Along the same lines, massage therapy can also be helpful for those dealing with the pain of osteoarthritis as well.
 A massage therapist will stroke or knead the sore muscles around the affected joints, and this can stimulate blood flow to help relax the stressed area.
 It is important to find a massage therapist who specializes in treating osteoarthritis to ensure that the affected joints are not irritated further.